Home / Stroke Tests and Diagnosis Manhattan NYC

 - Sleep apnea

 - Alcohol consumption

 - Drug addiction, especially to cocaine and methamphetamines

 Medical Tests for a Stroke Diagnosis in NYC

 If you’re genetically inclined toward a heart condition, vigilance is important.
 Your cardiologist in Manhattan performs several tests to check how serious your heart condition is.
 Along with treatments like anti-platelet drugs and anticoagulants, your doctor may also recommend a healthy diet and exercise.

-Some of the medical tests that the best heart doctor and a leading cardiology specialist Dr. Reisman use include:
+Some of the medical tests that the top cardiovascular doctor in Manhattan Dr. Reisman use include: